gurumitts/truenas-app-action/README.md

 1. **Connection Failed**: Check your TrueNAS URL and ensure it's accessible from GitHub Actions runners
 2. **Authentication Failed**: Verify your API key has the correct permissions (APPS_WRITE role)
-3. **SSL Certificate Errors**: Use `disable-ssl-verify: 'true'` for self-signed certificates
+3. **SSL Certificate Errors**: Use `disable-ssl-verify: 'true'` for self-signed certificates **Note**: Only use this option if you're using self-signed certificates and understand the security implications.
 4. **App Not Found**: Ensure the app name matches exactly what's shown in TrueNAS

 ### Debug Mode